-Technically, there is nothing particularly outstanding about this watch.
-Powered by the omnipresent ETA Valjoux 7750 automatic movement, this well could have been just another “Swiss Made” chronograph watch.
-If not for its absolutely crazy mix of colors, images and hourly advises, that is.
+Technically, there is nothing particularly outstanding about this edition.
+Powered by the omnipresent ETA Valjoux 7750 automatic movement, this well could have been just another “Swiss Made” chronograph.
+If not for its crazy mix of colors, images, and hourly advice, that is.

-Well, if you have seen previous Art Edition models from Fortis, you probably should have, because this brand is one of the few that are capable of offering you an object, which is absolutely, clearly a piece of, hmm, kitsch, while keeping a straight face about it.
+Well, if you haven’t seen previous Art Edition models, you probably should have, because this brand is one of the few that are capable of offering you an object, which is absolutely, clearly a piece of, hmm, kitsch, while keeping a straight face about it.

-The watch comes in a 42 mm titanium case with rubber chronograph push-pieces and crown.
+The Andora Emotions comes in a 42 mm titanium case with rubber chronograph push-pieces and crown.
 Judging by the looks of it, it uses the popular Fortis B-42 Official Cosmonaut’s Chronograph (ref.
-659.27.11) as a base model, but features partly skeletonized hour and minute hands.
-The central chronograph hand is also different: for some reason Fortis has removed the usual dot of white lume from its middle.
+659.27.11) as a base model but features partly skeletonized hour and minute hands.
+The central chronograph hand is also different: for some reason, Fortis has removed the usual dot of white lume from its middle.

 The only (pretty insignificant) problem that I can see here is that abbreviations on the “day of week” disk, as well as “Chronograph Automatic” inscriptions right below the calendar windows are done in English, while the rest is printed in German, which some people may find rather irritating.

-Andora’s feather-light titanium bracelet also features some laser engravings and I really hope that Fortis will make enough spares, since it will be a shame to replace the scratched bracelet with a standard one.
+Andora’s feather-light titanium bracelet also features some laser engravings and I hope that Fortis will make enough spares since it will be a shame to replace the scratched bracelet with a standard one.

 Complications: Date, month, chronograph